b3r3nd/berendbotje/README.md

 # Introduction

 Discord bot written in PHP, using laravel and the DiscordPHP package.
 Initially created just for our own server but now runs on as many serves as you like.
-If you have questions DM my directly by my discord tag: `berend#0579`.
+If you have questions DM my directly by my discord tag: `drerrievandebuurt`.

 Special thanks to:
 - Angel for writing most of the Skyrim lines used in the MentionResponder.